terrestris/react-geo-ws/gitbook/first-steps/erste-komponente.md

-# Include a react-geo compoment
+# Include a react-geo component

 Now that we have `react-geo` installed, we can use it's components in the *{{ book.reactAppName }}* application.
 For demonstration purposes we'll now